nothingstopsme/AX88179_178A_Linux_Driver/README.md

 suggests that for having a more stable device it would be better to remove potential sources of noise by:
 * Plugging it directly to a host socket, or
-* Using a quality extension cable and keeping it as short as possible if you really need it.
+* Using a quality extension cable (as short as possible) if you really need it.